agatav13/pipeline-spotify/README.md

 - Loads data into **Supabase Postgres** with conflict handling to avoid duplicates.
 - Maintains relationships between albums and artists.
 - Automated daily runs using **GitHub Actions** (via `cron` schedule).
+- Continuous integration: `ruff` linting and `pytest` testing on commits and pull requests.

 ## Installation